Privacy

 Registration

 Everyone who applies to join our register will be required to provide personal data to us.
-This may include special category data, for example, information about your health, and criminal conviction data (including declaring a past criminal conviction).
+This may include special category data, for example, information about your health, and criminal offence data (including declaring a past criminal offence).

 We may need to contact referees, or other persons who are named by you in your application form or provided subsequently.
 This is to verify the information you provided or to obtain further information.
 Where you have declared any information about a health issue, we may need to obtain information from your doctor or other healthcare professional, involved in your care or treatment.